 Frequently Asked Questions

-If you are getting comparison bids, you may find they will vary considerably.
-One bid of $1200 might include careful pruning according to National Arborist Association Standards and performed by a trained arborist, reputable and insured company.
-A bid of $200 on the same job might be a quick butcher job by an uninsured, and/or unlicensed person.
-Be aware that bids of nearly the same amount may not represent the equivalent quality or the amount of work.
-The important thing about gathering comparative bids is that each company estimates the same work, and that you understand the quality of work provided.
+If you are getting comparison bids, you may find they vary considerably.
+One bid might include careful pruning according to National Arborist Association Standards and perform by a trained ISA Certified Arborist reputable and insured company.
+A bid of much less on the same job might be a quick butcher job by an uninsured or unlicensed person with little or no knowledge of tree biology and how trees will respond.
+Be aware that bids of nearly the same amount may not represent the equivalent quality, the amount of work, or the experience and education.

-- Concern for safety - Possibility of blow down in storms etc.
+Possibility of blow down in storms etc.

 Correctly pruned trees are not often apparent to the untrained eye, whereas a "topped" tree is very apparent.
-The examples of quality tree care frequently go unnoticed while the mutilated victims of topping serve as a standard no-no for tree care.
+The examples of quality tree care frequently go unnoticed, while the mutilated victims of topping serve as a standard no-no for tree care.
 Topping destroys the natural form of trees.
-It stimulates excessive, undesirable growth, and quickly defeats the original purpose of pruning your trees.
-Restorative pruning over time, can slowly bring back a natural shape after the tree has been topped.
-A tree's life is reduced by topping and the resultant decay weakens the limbs and trunk.
+It stimulates excessive, undesirable growth and defeats the original purpose of pruning your trees.
+Restorative pruning can bring back a tree's natural shape after being topped.
+A tree's life is reduced by topping, and the resultant decay weakens the limbs and trunk.
 Topping a tree can become the most expensive method of trimming when considering the loss of tree value and the increasing maintenance costs required to preserve an unnatural form.
-Topping cannot and will not make a tree safe, it causes more problems.
-Those people that ignore proper tree care, and top trees ensure long loss to everyone, especially the tree.
+Topping cannot and will not make a tree safe, and it causes more problems.
+People who ignore proper tree care and top trees ensure long loss to everyone, especially the tree.